AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/edit-tasks-in-a-list.md

 * You can control when Workfront saves the changes you make to the tasks in a list.
 Your changes can be saved automatically or you can manually save them.

-  For information about configuring when Workfront saves changes you make to tasks in a list, see the [Select a save option when editing tasks in a list](#selectin) section in this article.
+  For information about configuring when Workfront saves changes you make to tasks in a list, see the [Select a save option when editing tasks in a list](#select-a-save-option-when-editing-tasks-in-a-list) section in this article.

-## Select a save option when editing tasks in a list
+## Select a save option when editing tasks in a list {#select-a-save-option-when-editing-tasks-in-a-list}

 You can decide where the changes you make to tasks in a list are saved automatically, as they occur, or if you want to manually save each change.